connectomicslab/connectomemapper3/paper/paper.md

   MRtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool
   (see Figure \autoref{fig:cmp3-diagram}); Pipeline and stage object attributes (parameters) can be set from configuration files.

-The implemented workflow takes as principal inputs the path of the dataset to be processed, and a pipeline configuration file (Figure \autoref{fig:bundle}).
-The input dataset is required to be in valid BIDS format, and it must include at least one high-resolution T1w sMRI.
 BIDS allows CMP3 to automatically identify the structure of the input data, to check the availability of sMRI, dMRI, rfMRI, and derived data, and to collect all the available acquisition metadata.
 The processing pipelines and stages are dynamically built and configured depending on the input data (sMRI, dMRI, rfMRI) and parameters set in the configuration files.
-This enables CMP3 to self-adapt to the type of dMRI acquisition scheme (DTI, DSI, multi-shell) and to appropriately setup the best available pipeline configuration for its processing.
+This enables CMP3 to self-adapt to the type of dMRI acquisition scheme (DTI, DSI, multi-shell) and to appropriately set up the set of available pipeline configuration parameters for its processing.

 ![\textbf{Participant-level analysis workflow of the Connectome Mapper 3.}
 It has a modular architecture composed of three different pipelines (anatomical, diffusion and